Chicken Salad with Hearts of Palm

-You can use leftover grilled or rotisserie chicken to make this delicious and low-carb Chicken Salad with Mustard, Hearts of Palm, and Olives.
+Use leftover grilled or rotisserie chicken to make this delicious low-carb Chicken Salad with Hearts of Palm, olives and a mustardy dressing.

 When it’s summer, grilled chicken breasts are always on the menu at my house.
 And if I’m going to take the time to prep the chicken, marinate it, and then grill it, I’m probably going to make extra grilled chicken for leftovers.
 I have a whole collection of Beat-the-Heat Low-Carb Chicken Salads, but that doesn’t stop my brain from coming up with more ideas.